Marcus by Goldman Sachs Personal Loans Review

 No fees

-Goldman Sachs is a well-known financial firm that has been in business for about 150 years.
+Goldman Sachs is a well-known financial firm in business for about 150 years.
 When many people hear the name, they think of investment banking and Wall Street.

-However, in recent years Goldman Sachs has introduced more consumer-friendly banking products.
-Now, the company is using its clout to provide personal loans named after one of its founders, Marcus Goldman.
+However, in recent years, Goldman Sachs has introduced more consumer-friendly banking products.
+Now, the company uses its clout to provide personal loans named after one of its founders, Marcus Goldman.

 This Marcus by Goldman Sachs personal loan review will cover what you need to know to decide if this lender is right for you.